 Book Summary: How to Win Friends & Influence People by Dale Carnegie

 The book became a household name more than a decade ago, and it was always recommended in the mail-order book ads in the best-selling Reader magazine that year.
 I just graduated from high school, and I didn’t enter society at that time.
 The so-called social interaction was only a single relationship between classmates.

 My family also regarded us as children.
 Any ignorant words and deeds were tolerated.
 People respect it.
 "How to Win Friends and Influence People" was read as a collection of short stories, and the effect on me at that time was not much different from that of "Story Club".

-Entering the society after work, no one is an island, how important is effective communication skills, there are many people you should put aside your prejudice and cooperate with them, or you need to win the other party's like in the process of sales, as a superior, you need to guide employees, and counter Coming over as a subordinate sometimes also needs to motivate the leader.
+Entering society after work, no one is an island, how important are effective communication skills, there are many people you should put aside your prejudice and cooperate with them, or you need to win the other party like in the process of sales, as a superior, you need to guide employees, and counter Coming over as a subordinate sometimes also needs to motivate the leader.

 80% of the effect of communication is the emotion in the communication process, and 20% is the content of the communication.
 This book is to guide that 80%.

 Tips to improve the efficiency of using this book

 - When reading, stop and think about the content you are reading, mark the useful suggestions, and ask yourself where you can practice these suggestions, which is also convenient for you to review in the future, and the knowledge points themselves need to be constantly reviewed To turn theory into the habit.

 - Set up your own record book, record the mistakes you make every day or the areas that need to be improved, and introspect or self-assess every weekend, you will find that you make fewer and fewer mistakes, and your ability to deal with people improves rapidly.

 - Record your experience of applying these principles.